ibm-cloud-docs/speech-to-text/acoustic-create.md

 A new custom acoustic model has the following attributes:

--   `name` (*required* string) - A user-defined name for the new custom acoustic model.
-Use a name that describes the acoustic environment of the custom model, such as `Mobile custom model` or `Noisy car custom model`.
-Use a name that is unique among all custom acoustic models that you own.
-Use a localized name that matches the language of the custom model.
+`name` (*required* string)
+:   A user-defined name for the new custom acoustic model.
+Use a localized name that matches the language of the custom model and reflects the acoustic environment of the model, such as `Mobile custom model` or `Noisy car custom model`.
+    -   Include a maximum of 256 characters in the name.
+    -   Do not use backslashes, slashes, colons, equal signs, ampersands, or question marks in the name.
+    -   Use a name that is unique among all custom acoustic models that you own.

--   `base_model_name` (*required* string) - The name of the base model that is to be customized by the new model.
+`base_model_name` (*required* string)
+:   The name of the base language model that is to be customized by the new model.
 You must use the name of a model that is returned by the `GET /v1/models` method.
 The new custom model can be used only with the base model that it customizes.

--   `description` (*optional* string) - A description of the new model.
-Use a localized description that matches the language of the custom model.
+`description` (*optional* string)
+:   A recommended description of the new custom model.
+    -   Use a localized description that matches the language of the custom model.
+    -   Include a maximum of 128 characters in the description.

 The following example creates a new custom acoustic model named `Example acoustic model`.
 The model is created for the base model `en-US_BroadbandModel` and has the description `Example custom acoustic model`.
 The `Content-Type` header specifies that JSON data is being passed to the method.